guillermomolina/log4j-elasticsearch-appender/README.md

 }
 ```

+### MDC Properties

+MDCProperties is a comma separated list of <key>:<mdc_key> pairs, that will be added to the output.

+The <key> element has the same structure and usage as in the user fiedls.
+The <mdc_key> element is an MDC property such as "IdUser" or "IdSession"

 ## Command-line
 *Note that the command-line version will OVERRIDE any values specified in the config file should there be a key conflict!*